tuftsdatalab/tuftsWorkshops/docs/2023_workshops/cas12aAlphaFold2/02_AlphaFold2_Accuracy_Assessment.md

     - `--time`: time we need here we request 3 hours
     - `-n`:  number of CPUs needed here we requested 2
     - `--mem`:  memory we need here we request 4 Gigabytes
-    - `--reservation`: the reservation of compute resources to use here we use the `bioworkshop` reservation
+    - `--reservation`: the reservation of compute resources to use here we use the `chbe165` reservation
     - `--pty`: get a pseudo bash terminal

 !!! warning ""